Roberto-Montiel/python_workout_50_exercises/README.md

 # Python Workout Practice

-This repository documents my day-to-day Python practice.
+This repository documents my day-to-day Python practice based on the book *Python Workout: 50 Ten-Minute Exercises* by Reuven M. Lerner.

 My goal is simple: keep Python sharp through consistent repetition, short exercises, and hands-on problem solving.
 I treat programming skill as something that has to be trained regularly, not something you learn once and keep forever.